automl/DEHB/benchmarking/BENCHMARKING.md

 2. Using the Ask & Tell interface and
 3. Restarting the optimization run after half the budget.

 In the end, the results for the 3 different execution setups should be the same.
-With this setup guide, we encourage the developers of DEHB to continually benchmark their changes in order ensure, that
+With this setup guide, we encourage the developers of DEHB to continually benchmark their changes in order to ensure, that

 - the inner workings of DEHB are not corrupted by checking the different execution setup results and
 - that overall performance either remains the same, if no algortihmic changes have been made or is still comparable/better, if algorithmic changes have been made.